Dhami State: History

-They were the only Chauhan Rajput rulers in the region and had settled there after being forced from Delhi by the invasion of Muhammad Ghori in the twelfth century AD.
-They were feudatories of the princely state of Bilaspur until 1815, when the English East India Company formally recognised the state as an independent entity with the issue of a sanad (deed).
+They were the only Chauhan Rajput rulers in the region and had settled there after being forced from Delhi by the invasion of Muhammad of Ghor in the twelfth century AD.
+They were feudatories of the Bilaspur State (princely state) until 1815, when the East India Company formally recognised the state as an independent entity with the issue of a sanad (deed).
 The recognition was granted as a consequence of the support offered by the rulers to the British in their successful attempt to remove Gurkha influence from the Shimla Hills in 1803–1815 when Dhami was occupied by Nepal.
 The Dhami ruler who had formulated this policy was Rana Govardhan Singh, who maintained his support through the Indian rebellion of 1857 and until his death in 1867.
 The tribute exacted from the state was halved after 1857 in recognition of this, with the privilege being granted for his lifetime.

 The successor to Govardhan Singh was Fateh Singh, his son, to whom the authorities of what was now the British Raj extended a similar concession with regard to the tribute from 1880.
 Fateh was in turn succeeded by his son, Hira Singh, in 1894 and the concession was granted once more.
 Hira was also made a Companion of the Order of the Indian Empire (CIE) in recognition of his support of the British cause during World War I. The last formally recognised Rana was Dalip Singh, who succeeded his father, Hira, in 1920 and died in 1987.
-Subsequent to Indian independence from Britain, the princely states ceased to exist.
+Subsequent to Indian independence from United Kingdom, the princely states ceased to exist.